dsisco11/NeuroSchema/README.md

 For complete documentation and examples, see [`docs/imports-and-references.md`](./docs/imports-and-references.md).

-This consistent referencing system works across all contexts - whether connecting nodes in a subgraph, referencing inputs, or using custom definitions.
+This consistent referencing system works across all contexts - whether connecting nodes in a graph, referencing inputs, or using custom definitions.

 ## Schema Architecture